Frequently Asked Questions

 Do you accept international students?

 Full consideration is given to all applicants.
-We currently have students from 36 different counties in Europe, the Middle East, Asia, Australasia, and North and South America.
+We currently have students from 32 different countries in Europe, the Middle East, Asia, Australia, and North and South America.

 Do you offer a part-time Ph.D. program?